-Charter Schools CalEdFacts - CalEdFacts - CalEdFactsThis content is part of California Department of Education's information and media guide about education in the State of California.
+Charter Schools - CalEdFactsThis content is part of California Department of Education's information and media guide about education in the State of California.
 For similar information on other topics, visit the full CalEdFacts.

 A charter school is a public school that may provide instruction in any combination of grades (kindergarten through grade twelve).
 Parents, teachers, or community members may initiate a charter petition, which is typically presented to and approved by a local school district governing board.
-The law grants chartering authority to county boards of education and the State Board of Education under certain circumstances, such as the appeal of a petition’s denial by a school district governing board or the direct approval of countywide benefit or statewide benefit charter schools.
+The law grants chartering authority to county boards of educations, such as the appeal of a petition’s denial by a school district governing board or the direct approval of countywide benefit charter schools.

-The specific goals and operating procedures for a charter school are detailed in the agreement (the charter) between the authorizing entity and the school’s organizers.
+The specific goals and operating procedures for a charter school are detailed in the agreement (also referred to as the charter, petition, or charter petition) between the authorizing entity and the school’s organizers.
 Charter status frees the school from many of the state statutes and regulations that apply to school districts.
-It is the intent of the California Legislature under state law that charter schools operate independently from the existing school district structure as a method to accomplish all of the following:
+Pursuant to California Education Code (EC) Section 47601, it is the intent of the California Legislature under state law that charter schools operate independently from the existing school district structure as a method to accomplish all of the following:

 - Improve pupil learning.